Register your Information for Free Stone Samples Sent Express to You!

 Cleaning bluestone properly preserves its durability and aesthetic appeal.
 Follow this step-by-step guide for effective results:

-1. Remove Debris: Start by sweeping or vacuuming the bluestone surface to remove loose dirt, leaves, and other debris.
-This prevents scratching the stone during the wet cleaning process.
+Begin by sweeping or vacuuming the bluestone surface to eliminate loose dirt, leaves, and other debris.
+This initial step prevents scratches on the stone during wet cleaning and ensures a smooth cleaning process.
+Regular debris removal also helps maintain the stone’s natural sheen over time.

-2. Prepare Cleaning Solution: Mix a pH-neutral cleaner with water as directed on the cleaner’s label.
-For light cleaning, a mild dish soap solution (a few drops of soap in a bucket of water) can also be used.
+Mix a pH-neutral cleaner with water, following the instructions on the cleaner’s label.
+For light cleaning, create a mild solution by adding a few drops of dish soap to a bucket of water.
+Avoid using acidic or harsh cleaners, as they can damage the stone’s surface and affect its longevity.

-3. Apply the Solution: Using a soft mop or cloth, apply the cleaning solution to the bluestone.
-Avoid pouring the solution directly onto the stone to prevent excess moisture from seeping into the pores.
+Using a soft mop or a clean cloth, evenly apply the cleaning solution to the bluestone.
+Refrain from pouring the solution directly onto the stone, as this can lead to excess moisture seeping into its porous surface, potentially causing damage.

 What to Avoid When Cleaning Bluestone